AscendLab

 New tool

-Upload any JPG, PNG, or WEBP image and apply text or logo watermark with live export.
-This version is fully client-side for speed and privacy.
+Choose any JPG, PNG, or WEBP image and apply a text or logo watermark with live export.
+This version is designed for browser-side processing based on the current public implementation.

 Quick answer